SpreadZhao/HowMuch/README.md

 # HowMuch
-How much did you cost on everything?
+How much did you cost on each thing?